Woodford Halse

-Woodford Halse is a village in the West Northamptonshire unitary authority area of Northamptonshire, England, about 6.5 mi south of Daventry.
+Woodford Halse is a village in West Northamptonshire, England, about 6.5 mi south of Daventry.
 It is in the civil parish of Woodford cum Membris, which includes also the village of Hinton and the hamlet of West Farndon.
 Hinton and Woodford Halse are separated by the infant River Cherwell and the former course of the Great Central Main Line railway.
 The village was formerly served by the Great Central Railway, which provided significant local employment, including Woodford Halse railway station which opened in 1899 and closed in 1966.

 Churches

 The earliest parts of the Church of England parish church of Saint Mary the Virgin include the chancel, west tower and south doorway, which date from about 1300.
 The arcade of the south aisle is 14th or 15th century.

 St Mary's has a ring of six bells plus a sanctus bell.
 One of the Watts family of bell-founders, who had foundries in Bedford and Leicester, cast four of the bells including the tenor in 1613.
 John Taylor & Co of Loughborough cast a fifth in 1909 and the present treble in 1976.

 St. Mary's parish is a member of the Benefice of Woodford Halse with Eydon, Byfield, Northamptonshire, Aston Le Walls and Boddington, Northamptonshire.

 Woodford Halse has also a Moravian Church.